 To more closely observe how NetSimile and HHG similarity measures diverge, they were composed in new matrices wherein the lower triangle belongs to DissimilarityHHGN and the upper triangle belongs to DissimilarityNetSimileN, i.e., DissimilaritiesN= lower.tri(DissimilarityHHGN) + upper.tri(DissimilarityNetSimileN).
-The matrices of DissimilaritiesN were plotted in Figure 4 as heat maps using `ComplexHeatmap` R package (Gu et al., 2016).
+The matrices of DissimilaritiesN are plotted in Figure 4 (left) as heat maps using the `ComplexHeatmap` R package (Gu et al., 2016).
 In this figure, lower dissimilarity (hence higher similarity) measures are coded by brighter colors.

-Moreover, the matrices of ContrastN are plotted as triangular matrices in the same figure.
-The cell colors, coded similarly to the heat maps, denote average contrast measures derived from NetSimile algorithm and average HHG p-values (i.e., ContrastHHGN) are indicated in each cell.
+The matrices of ContrastN are plotted as upper triangular matrices in the Figure 4 (right).
+The cell colors, coded similarly to the heat maps, denote average contrast measures derived from NetSimile algorithm while average HHG p-values (i.e., ContrastHHGN) are indicated in each cell.
 As can be seen in this figure, the within- and between-family NetSimile contrasts of both anatomical and functional networks are in agreement.
+(Better phrasing?)
+More specifically, CANNOT PUT IN WORDS, LOOK AT THIS PLOT.

-(Better phrasing?)The differentiation scores for both anatomical and functional connectivities of families are plotted in Figure 5.
+The differentiation scores for both anatomical and functional connectivities of families are plotted in Figure 5.
 Differentiation values above one (dashed line) imply that the within-family resemblance of network structures of family $f_i$ is higher than the average resemblance of its members to the members of other families.
 We observe elevated differentiations in both anatomical and functional networks of OC, BL, and UT.
 This measure is remarkably higher for the anatomical network of OC family.

 Finally, in order to have both family resemblance and family differentiation in a single frame, we summarized their values in the graphs shown in Figure 6.
 In these graphs, individual nodes represent families of models.
 Edge color and size code between-family contrast and node color capture within-family contrast.
 The size of each node is proportional to the value of the differentiation score of its corresponding family.
 The families with DifferentiationNfi>1 are marked with asterisks.
+It can be noticed that

 Discussion

 TO BE WRITTEN

+Start with a brief summary of the main results

+-BL networks evolve in accordance with the literature to SWN with modular and rich club structure?

+- The other families do so too(?) to what extent?

+-Evolution of these properties is robust against changes to the turbulence and connectivity parameters, so these parameters can be used to implement cognitive functions in evolving networks

+-The families differentiate, both in structure and function from the BL models (to different extents; which ones more?

+-Differentiation can be used to identify functional components in these networks.
+This warrants the use of structural and functional connectivity measures in neuro-imaging.

 References